annadmitrieff/Classwork-and-Notes/SUMMER 24/LIT REVIEW/Protoplanetary Disks and Their Evolution (Williams, Cieza, 2011)/NOTES — Protoplanetary Disks and Their Evolution (Williams, Cieza, 2011).md

 - The emission from the core and any protostellar outflow still prsents significant confusion, although this is mitigated by observing species such as HCN and HCO $^{+}$ that only emit substantially in gas that is warmer and denser than the outer parts of the envelope.

 ## 4. Properties of Protoplanetary Disks
+### 4.1: Mass
+Disc masses are best measured from (sub-)millimeter observations of thermal continuum emission from dust.
+Substantial and uncertain corrections are required for the grain size distribution and gas-to-dust ratio.
+- Assuming an ISM gas-to-dust ratio of 100 and ignoring the mass in bodies larger than 1mm, the median mass of protoplanetary discs around Class II YSOs with spectral types GKM is 5 Jupiter Masses.
+- From brown dwarfs to B stars, disc masses scale with the stellar mass.
+The median ratio is about 1% but there is a large dispersion, $\pm$ 0.5 dex.

+### 4.2: Radius
+### 4.3: Structure
+Protoplanetary discs have power law surface density profiles with an exponential taper that produce a soft edge anywhere from 20 to 200 AU from the star.
+The power law index is approximately -1 but is extrapolated and highly uncertain within the central ~ 20 AU.
+- Surface densities are generally below the threshold for gravitational instability and velocity profiles are keplerian.

+### 4.4: Composition
+Mid-infrared through milimeter spectroscopy reveals a warm molecular layer with PDR-like chemistry that is strongly dependent on the stellar luminosity and a cold midplane depleted of molecules.

+### 4.5: Dependence on Stellar Mass

 ## 5. Disk Lifetimes
 ## 6. Disk Evolution
 ## 7. Transition Disks